Particular/docs.particular.net/Content/NServiceBus/fluent-config-api-v3-v4-intro.md

 By default if no configuration is performed the XML serializer is enabled.

-**NOTE**: In NServiceBus (v3.x and v4.x) Only one serializer can be enabled in an endpoint at a time.
+**NOTE**: Only one serializer can be enabled in an endpoint at a time.

 To enable a feature there is a simple and straightforward API: